woocommerce/woocommerce/.github/CONTRIBUTING.md

 If you wish to contribute code, please read the information in the sections below.
 Then [fork](https://help.github.com/articles/fork-a-repo/) WooCommerce, commit your changes, and [submit a pull request](https://help.github.com/articles/using-pull-requests/) 🎉

+We use the `help wanted` label to mark issues that are suitable for new contributors.
+You can find all the issues with this label [here](https://github.com/woocommerce/woocommerce/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 WooCommerce is licensed under the GPLv3+, and all contributions to the project will be released under the same license.
 You maintain copyright over any contribution you make, and by submitting a pull request, you are agreeing to release that contribution under the GPLv3+ license.

 If you have questions about the process to contribute code or want to discuss details of your contribution, you can contact WooCommerce core developers on the #core channel in the [WooCommerce community Slack](https://woocommerce.com/community-slack/).